 Well, the experts have an answer to that question.
 They all agree that, depending on the circumstances, a spousal RRSP can still offer potentially lucrative tax benefits for some couples.

 The idea behind all income-splitting measures is to shift income from a family member in a higher tax bracket to a family member in a lower tax bracket.
-CPP sharing and pension income splitting allow for this, as does a spousal RRSP.
+The family tax cut, CPP sharing and pension income splitting allow for this, as does a spousal RRSP.

-Here are four situations in which a spousal RRSP can provide a substantial benefit to taxpayers:
+Here are four situations in which a spousal RRSP can still provide a substantial benefit to taxpayers:

 - You're saving to buy your first home — A spousal RRSP can allow both spouses to access RRSP funds to purchase a home.
 Under the Home Buyers' Plan, a first-time buyer can withdraw up to $25,000 tax-free from their RRSP to help them buy a home.
 A spousal RRSP can allow the other spouse — even one who doesn't work outside the home — to access another $25,000 in funds for the same purchase.